-The UCLA PTSD Reaction Index for DSM 5 (UCLA PTSD RI – DSM 5) – Child/Adolescent self-report* version is a youth self-report measure of their PTSD symptoms (i.e., DSM 5 symptom categories B – E for PTSD diagnosis: re-experiencing, avoidance and numbing, increased arousal, and alterations in arousal and reactivity), dissociative symptoms, and their severity.
-Of note, data on dissociative symptoms was not available for reporting.
+The UCLA PTSD Reaction Index for DSM 5 (UCLA PTSD RI – DSM 5) – Child/Adolescent Version* is a youth self-report measure of their PTSD symptoms (i.e., DSM 5 symptom categories B – E for PTSD diagnosis: re-experiencing, avoidance and numbing, increased arousal, and alterations in arousal and reactivity), dissociative symptoms, and their severity.

 Descriptive Statistics: Pre- and post-treatment assessment measure means, standard deviations, and standard errors for each subscale of the UCLA PTSD-RI are listed in the table below, as well as the range of possible scores for each subscale.
 The UCLA PTSD-RI for DSM 5 is in the process of being validated.
 As such, clinical cutoffs are not yet available for analysis of this data.

 Repeated Measures: Repeated measures analyses (paired samples t-tests) were conducted to examine pre-post group mean differences on UCLA PTSD-RI subscales and Total scores.
-Analyses showed significant improvement in re-experiencing symptoms as well as Total Severity of PTSD.
+Analyses showed statistically significant improvement in PTSD symptoms and severity in all domains.

-UCLA PTSD RI-DSM 5 Subscales: Paired Sample t-tests
+UCLA PTSD RI for DSM-5 Subscales: Paired Sample t-tests

-UCLA PTSD RI-DSM 5 Subscales Pre-Post Treatment Mean Scores
+UCLA PTSD RI for DSM-5 Subscales: Pre-post Treatment Mean Scores

-UCLA PTSD RI-DSM 5 Total Scores: Pre-post Treatment Mean Total Severity Scores
+UCLA PTSD RI for DSM-5 Total Severity Scores: Pre-post Treatment Mean Scores

 * Steinberg, A. M., Brymer, M., Decker, K., & Pynoos, R. S. (2004).
 The UCLA PTSD Reaction Index.
 Current Psychiatry Reports, 6, 96-100. http://oip.ucla.edu/marketplace